 Upon a change in control, outstanding equity awards vesting pursuant to our incentive plans would be accelerated for our named executive officers, as well as for our employees, provided there was also a termination of employment without cause or for good reason (i.e., a "double-trigger").
-In the event of a change in control (assuming that the double-trigger has been met), as of 2017 year-end, awards held by our named executive officers would have accelerated as set forth below.
-The market value amounts in the table have been calculated using a share price of \$205.25, which was the closing price of our common stock as of the last business day of 2017.
-No amount would have been payable as of 2017 year-end with respect to the 2013 Long-Term Performance Equity Awards, the 2015 Long-Term Growth Achievement Awards or the 2016 Long-Term Growth Achievement Awards because such awards remained subject to multiple performance-based vesting conditions as of such date.
+In the event of a change in control (assuming that the double-trigger has been met), as of 2018 year-end, awards held by our named executive officers would have accelerated as set forth below.
+The market value amounts in the table have been calculated using a share price of \$97.44, which was the closing price of our common stock as of the last business day of 2018.
+No amount would have been payable as of 2018 year-end with respect to the 2013 Long-Term Performance Equity Awards, the 2015 Long-Term Growth Achievement Awards or the 2017 Long-Term Performance Achievement Awards because such awards remained subject to performance-based vesting conditions as of such date.

-Accelerated Distribution under 2013 Stock Plan

-Named Executive Officer (# Shares)/Market Value
+Named Executive Officer Accelerated Distribution under 2013 Stock Plan (# Shares)/Market Value

-Sean M. Healey 85,700/\$17,589,925
+Sean M. Healey 101,446/\$9,884,898

-Nathaniel Dalton 51,096/\$10,487,454
+Nathaniel Dalton 60,568/\$5,901,746

-Jay C. Horgen 47,792/\$9,809,308
+Jay C. Horgen 54,927/\$5,352,087

-Hugh P.B.
-Cutler 4,430/\$909,258
+Hugh P. B. Cutler 7,087/\$690,557

-David M. Billings 5,557/\$1,140,574
+David M. Billings 6,738/\$656,551

-We do not have employment agreements with any of our named executive officers, with the exception of our U.K.-based Head of Global Distribution.
-In March 2017, Mr. Cutler joined AMG as Head of Global Distribution and entered into an employment agreement with our wholly owned subsidiary, Affiliated Managers Group Limited.
-In 2017, Mr. Cutler received a prorated portion of his annual base salary of \$325,000 (£264,355 using the closing spot rate on the date compensation was determined).
+We do not have employment agreements with any of our named executive officers, with the exception of Hugh P. B. Cutler, our U.K.-based Head of Global Distribution.
+In March 2017, Mr. Cutler joined the Company and entered into an employment agreement with our wholly owned subsidiary, Affiliated Managers Group Limited.
+In 2018, Mr. Cutler received an annual base salary of \$400,000 (£296,240 using the closing spot rate on the date compensation was determined).

-Each named executive officer is prohibited from competing with the Company or working for a competing business, and from soliciting certain of our employees, for two years following such officer's separation from the Company.
-Furthermore, each named executive officer is prohibited, for one year following such officer's separation from the Company, from soliciting persons or entities that were clients at the time of or in the two years immediately prior to his separation, or that were prospective clients in the year immediately prior to his separation.
+Each named executive officer is subject to restrictive covenants that prohibit them from competing with the Company or working for a competing business, and from soliciting certain of our employees, for up to two years following such officer's separation from the Company.
+Furthermore, each named executive officer is subject to restrictive covenants that prohibit them, for one year following such officer's separation from the Company, from soliciting persons or entities that were clients at the time of or in the two years immediately prior to his separation, or that were prospective clients in the year immediately prior to his separation.